devnetsec/rand_num_consensus/README.md

 # Motivation

-Anonymous overlay networks like Tor or i2p permit clients to choose their own onion route.
-The client can only be deanonymised if all of these nodes are malicious and coinciding.
-This works well for clearnet resources, but if the server also wishes to remain anonymous, then they must choose their own route to be reachable from.
-For Tor onion sites, this is 6 nodes total.
+Anonymous overlay networks like Tor or i2p permit clients and servers to choose their own onion circuits.
+The client or server can only be deanonymised if all of these nodes are malicious and coinciding.
+This works well for clearnet resources, but if the server also wishes to remain anonymous, then they must choose their own circuit to be reachable from.
+For Tor onion sites, this means there are 6 nodes total between server and client.
 If there was a trusted source of entropy (randomness), then both the client and server could use the same 3 nodes, with the same chance of being deanonymised.
 Previous work, like the [TorPath protocol](https://dedis.cs.yale.edu/dissent/papers/hotpets14-torpath.pdf), requires zero-knowledge proofs with poor performance and implementation.